St. Peter’s Church to Celebrate the Return of the Marquis de Lafayette

 Hans Jacob Hagey (8)

-May have been part of the German Battalion composed of officers and men selected from among the German settlers (i.e.: Pennsylvania Dutch) of Pennsylvania and Maryland.
+He may have been part of the German Battalion composed of officers and men selected from among the German settlers (i.e.: Pennsylvania Dutch) of Pennsylvania and Maryland.
 In 1766 he threatened to sue St. Peter’s for the return of a 100 pound loan he made to the congregation.
-Died 1820 in Franconia, Montgomery County, Pennsylvania
+Nonetheless, when he died 1820 in Franconia, Montgomery County, he was buried in St. Peter’s cemetery.

 Philip Halb (9)